masak/alma/README.md

 There's a quick shot of the view from Dryden's perspective as he tumbles backwards in his chair.
 A photo on his desk shows wife and daughter.
 He hits the floor on his back, dead.

-"Yes," says Bond to no-one in particular, smiling dryly as he secures his gun and stows it in his trenchcoat.
+"Yes," says Bond to no-one in particular, smirking dryly as he secures his gun and stows it in his trenchcoat.
 "Considerably."